 Been thinking about writing a post on clipped wings and myself, but there are people who will read it that shouldn't read it.
 That means I have to edit things out of it.
 I don't like chopping my thoughts all to hell.
 I want it to be true to myself, so I haven't a clue as to how I will handle it or if I will handle it at all.

 Writing would be less complicated if there was only me, myself, and I to consider, but then I think it would not be as colorful and exciting.
 I don't like being bored, and my life has definitely been anything but boring, from birth until now.

 Clipped wings was something I just grabbed onto as I needed an alias...it just popped into my head.
 What probably took others minutes to do, took me hours to do, as I tried to set up my blog to perfection...what a crock!

-Upon retrospect there are always real reasons why we choose what we choose, and I do feel like my wings were clipped when I was so very young, and for many reasons I never grew new feathers to fly into the heavens.
-I don't know if I want to fly there any more.
-It would mean changing things in my life that are truly good, and I have learned to hop around quite a bit and take short flights fantastically well.
+Upon retrospect there are always real reasons why we choose what we choose, and I do feel like my wings were clipped.
+For many reasons I never grew new feathers to fly into the heavens.
+I don't know if I ever will.